ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 In this scenario, let's use the previously created `mydatabasecm` configmap, which contains the `url:myurl` key to update the value of the key.

-1. Set an environment variable on a `keyref` job definition to reference a specific key in the `mydatabasecm` configmap.
+1. Set an environment variable on a `keyref` job to reference a specific key in the `mydatabasecm` configmap.

     ```
-    ibmcloud ce jobdef create -n keyref -i busybox -c env --env-from-configmap mydatabasecm:url
+    ibmcloud ce job create -n keyref -i busybox -c env --env-from-configmap mydatabasecm:url
     ```
     {: pre}

-2. (Optional) View the details of the `keyref` job definition.
+2. (Optional) View the details of the `keyref` job.
 The output displays the key reference to the `url` key in the `mydatabasecm` configmap.

     ```
-    ibmcloud ce jobdef get -n keyref
+    ibmcloud ce job get -n keyref
     ```
     {: pre}

     **Example output**

     ```
-    Command 'jobdef get' performed successfully.
+    Getting job 'keyref'...
     ...

     Containers: